Ava Clary

 Marketing isn’t easy, but maybe not as scary as I think.
 Join me on this short interactive book marketing twine.
-Let’s go on an adventure through Marketingland!
+Click here to start adventuring through Marketingland!

 So, I am not a marketing expert, but that doesn’t mean I can’t get better at it.
 After all, I want to get my books in front of more eyeballs.
 I have a guide to self-publishing, too, and this is the part about marketing.